Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 ### Features left to implement
 * Google maps can be included at a later date to show tennis club location.
 * Links to external websites for coaching, membership and venue hire (see footers on all pages) websites can be made.
 Links to coaching, membership and venue hire open onto blank pages for now.
+* Sign up forms' information is posted to the Code Institute form dump and a correct set of inputs to field results in a message from The Code Institute.
+This would be changed in order to implement the website properly.

 ## Technologies used
 * HTML